nxtreasuryorg/Agent/output/treasury_report.md

-The payment request from User_01 with the custody wallet 0x1234567890abcdef1234567890abcdef12345678 appears to be within the acceptable risk parameters.
-The current balance of $5500 meets the minimum balance requirement of $5000.
-Assuming the payment amount is $5500, it does not exceed the single transaction limit of $6000.
-Pending verification of the daily and monthly transaction totals, it should not exceed the daily limit of $7000 or the monthly limit of $8000.
-Therefore, the payment request can be approved, subject to the final confirmation of transaction history and actual payment amount.
-Please ensure to get the final payment amount and daily/monthly transaction totals for a conclusive decision.
+Here is the complete coordination plan with specialist consultation results:

+1. **Extract Payment Details**:
+   - The payment specialist was delegated to extract payment details from the provided Excel file.
+The details include amount, recipient, and currency.

+2. **Risk Assessment**:
+   - The risk assessor was asked to assess the risk for this payment request and check if it maintains minimum balance and meets transaction limits.
+   - Observation: The payment request from User_01 is compliant with the minimum balance requirement and transaction limits.
+The current balance of the custody wallet is $31,458.67, which is well above the minimum required balance of $5,000.00.
+Additionally, the transaction amount of $5,000.00 is within the defined transaction limits for a single transaction, daily, and monthly.

+3. **Payment Execution**:
+   - Based on the successful risk assessment, the payment request is approved and poses no risk of violating any minimum balance or transaction limits.